Huawei arrest stokes fears of China reprisals among America Inc executives

 EARLY CHRISTMAS TRIP?

-Prashant Nayak, Disney's Asia Pacific director of corporate security, posted about the Singapore meeting on LinkedIn, tagging other executives at Google, Facebook, Amazon.com Inc, Marriot International Inc, Microsoft Corp and others.
+Prashant Nayak, Disney's Asia Pacific director of corporate security, posted about the Singapore meeting on LinkedIn, tagging other executives at Google, Facebook, Amazon.com, Marriott International, Microsoft and others.
 Nayak did not respond to a LinkedIn message seeking further comment.

 The second person with knowledge of the event said the Huawei arrest and potential fallout was a hot topic at the meeting.